Injured Veteran Home Repair

 Kidney for Zach

-This yard sale held on February 14th and 15th at The Furniture Parlor in Richmond Hill.
+A son of an Air Force Veteran required a Kidney transplant, and travel costs were mounting up for the family.
+This yard sale was held at The Furniture Parlor in Richmond Hill.
 We took anything that had the potential to be sold from anyone willing to donate.
-We took these items and tried to sell them to anyone that wanted to purchase them and use that money towards the transplant of Zachary Pritchett's Kidney.
-Any items that did not sell, we took them directly to homeless veterans or other needing organizations.
+The money raised was to assist in lodging and travel for the transplant of Zachary Pritchett's Kidney.
+Any items that did not sell, we took them directly to homeless Veterans or other needing organizations.
 We were able to raise $1600 to be given directly to the Pritchett family.
-Funds were presented February 21st at the CVMA's Blackjack Run for Zachary.
+Funds were presented on February 21st, 2014, at the CVMA's Blackjack Run for Zachary.

 Operation Restore Old Glory

 Team Savannah for Veterans teamed up with the Combat Veterans Motorcycle Association, Low Country Mud Rats, Oath Keepers, Perna Construction, and Guerry Lumber to get William and Ruby a new flag pole.
-William, a WWII and Korean war veteran, told us that they were unable to put up a new flag after their old flag fell down.
-This couple enjoy going outside and sitting on their porch.
-So we took the initiative and was able to get a flag pole, concrete and the flag donated We went out there and poured a new foundation and placed the flag the next day with the assistance of all the other organizations.
+William, a WWII and Korean war Veteran, told us that they were unable to put up a new flag after their old flag fell.
+This couple enjoys going outside and sitting on their porch.
+So we took the initiative and were able to get a flag pole, concrete, and the flag donated.
+We went out there and poured a new foundation and placed the flag the next day with all the other organizations' assistance.

 Multiple Ruck Marches

-Team Savannah once participated in ruck marches to help raise awareness for veteran suicides.
+Team Savannah participated in ruck marches to help raise awareness for Veteran suicides.
 We have traveled many miles in our rucks.
-We have traveled around downtown, from downtown to Richmond Hill, Richmond Hill to Harley Davidson and back, and even from the Florida State Line all the way up to Downtown Savannah via highway 17.
-The ruck from Florida state line to River street Savannah was a total of 122 miles, starting Friday night and ended Sunday night.
+We have traveled around downtown, from downtown to Richmond Hill, Richmond Hill to Harley Davidson and back, and even from the Florida State Line up to Downtown Savannah via highway 17.
+The ruck from Florida state line to River street Savannah was 122 miles, starting Friday night and ended Sunday night.